latidude99/latidude99/README.md

 <h1 align="left">Hi 👋, I'm Piotr</h1>
 <h3 align="left">A passionate Java and Python developer</h3>

-- 🔭 I’m currently looking for new ideas for a side project.
+- 🔭 I’m currently looking around for new ideas for a side project.

 - 🌱 ~~I’m currently learning **Python, Flask, Django**~~ Back to Java, Spring.
 Also learning gRPC and Google Protocol Buffers.